ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/units.md

 Every valid data cube needs at least one unit.
 Units columns can be used in both [standard](../../shape-data/standard-shape.md) and [pivoted shape](../../shape-data/pivoted-shape.md) cubes.

-If every value in a observations column has the same unit, then you should set the unit against the [observations column](./observations.md).
+If every value in an observations column has the same unit, then you should set the unit against the [observations column](./observations.md).

 If some values in your observations column use one unit and some other values in the same column use a different unit